 Below are a few strategies you might want to consider to brace up your site if RankBrain plays an even bigger part in SEO:

-Ponder on all the questions your visitors needs explanations to, and don’t merely focus on individual keywords
+Ponder on all the various questions your visitors needs explanations to, and don’t merely focus on individual keywords

 Design your site so that it provides content speedily and engagingly across multiple devices.